Wallyford: Landmarks

 Wallyford has a railway station with a Park and Ride facility, on the Edinburgh to North Berwick railway line, operated by ScotRail.

-It has a primary/nursery school, playgroup, community centre, churches, library, post office and a Miners' social club.
+It has a primary/nursery school, playgroup, community centre, churches, library, post office, a CrossFit Gym and a Miners' social club.

 Notable people

 Sir William Binning of Wallyford (1627–1711) Lord Provost of Edinburgh 1675–1677.

+Nancy Blaik, MBE (1936 - 2025) born Nancy Geekie in Wallyford on 30 May 1936, blind charity volunteer who founded the first children's hospice in Scotland.

 Victorian writer Margaret Oliphant was born in Wallyford on 4 April 1828.
 Among her best-known works were Katie Stewart, The Carlingford Chronicles and Tales of the Seen and Unseen.
 She died in Wimbledon on 25 June 1897 and was buried in Eton Cemetery near Windsor.

 Willie Park, Sr., the first and four-time winner of the Open Championship in golf, was born in Wallyford on 30 June 1833 and died on 25 July 1903.

 Former footballer and football manager Jock Wallace, Jr. was born in Wallyford on 6 September 1935.
-He went on to have a successful career as manager of Rangers.
+He went on to have a successful career as manager of Rangers.]